-When we usually think healthy breakfast ideas, porridge springs to mind.
-However, it’s quite easy to get stuck in an oat rut.
+When we think about healthy breakfast ideas, porridge springs to mind.
+However, it’s easy to get stuck in an oat rut!
 Breaking out of it can be hard, as you want to give yourself and the family something as quick, filling and healthy as porridge.
 So, we have come up with 10 convenient breakfast ideas that are just as good.

 Flavourful Fruit Smoothies

 Fruit smoothies are packed full of antioxidants and flavour, so your kids will actually light up when they see it at breakfast time.
 Frozen fruit works wonders and you can even hide some greens within the smoothie too (try our delicious super green smoothie!).

 To make sure they’re actually full for the morning, bulk the smoothie out with nut-butters or greek yoghurt.